 The ear is an advanced and very sensitive organ of the human body.
 The ear’s function is to transmit and transduce sound to the brain through the parts of the ear: the outer ear, the middle ear and the inner ear.

-The major task of the ear is to detect and analyse noises by transduction.
-Another very important function is to maintain the sense of balance.
+The major task of the ear is to detect, transmit and transduce sound.
+Another very important function of the ear is to maintain our sense of balance.

-The ear is divided into three different parts:
+The ear consists of many small parts, but can be divided into three major parts:

-On these pages you can read comprehensive descriptions of the ear and how it functions.
+On these pages, you can read comprehensive descriptions of the parts of the ear and how they function.

 Please use our articles

 You are very welcome to quote or use our articles.
 The only condition is that you provide a direct link to the specific article you use on the page where you quote us.

 Unfortunately you cannot use our pictures, as we do not have the copyright, but only have the right to use them on our website.